ssamio/wep_app_project/README.md

 </li>
 <h3>Installation</h3>
 <p>
+  Download the code and run <code>npm install</code>.
+Note that the required Node version is 14 or later.
 The project's frontend needs to be built with <code>cd client && npm run build</code> ran from the root folder.
 The server folder requires a <code>.env</code> file that specifies a SECRET and PORT for the backend <code>SECRET="yourSecretStringGoesHere" PORT="yourFavouritePortNumber"</code>.
 Finally the app can be deployed by running
   <code>NODE_ENV=production npm start</code> in the root folder.
 The frontend's default port is 3000, and the app can be accessed from there within your domain (localhost or whatever you are deploying to)
 </p>